 St Omar Park is the large park along Lake Esplanade Road on the shores of Lake Wakatipu.
 The park itself is beautiful and every visitor should at least take a short walk through it to enjoy the spectacular views.
 However, what many people don’t realize is there are actually lots of free BBQs you can use in the park to enjoy a meal by the lake.

 There are only a few BBQs at St Omar Park and they are often pretty busy on nice days.
 Of course, they are for everyone to use so most people have no problem sharing.
-However, if you can’t get a spot there’s also a BBQ at Fernhill Reserve that’s rarely used and is actually a hidden gem in Queenstown.
+However, if you can’t get a spot there’s also a BBQ at Fernhill Reserve that’s rarely used and is actually a hidden gem!

 4. Play frisbee golf in the Queenstown gardens

 The Queenstown Gardens are a must-visit, especially for those looking for an easy hike in Queenstown.
-However, if you have a little money to spend you can actually head over to the Queenstown Ice Arena in the gardens and rent a frisbee to play frisbee golf (also known as disc golf.)
-Frisbee rental only costs $5 NZD for the day and the frisbee golf course is completely free to use.
+However, if you have a little money to spend, you can actually head over to the Queenstown Ice Arena in the gardens and rent a Frisbee to play (also known as disc golf.)
+Frisbee rental only costs $5 NZD for the day and the Frisbee golf course is completely free to use.

 5. Enjoy a barista-made coffee